Celtrius/WhatsCEPT/README.md

 # WhatsCEPT: WhatsApp Chat Export Preview Tool

 🚀 Preview WhatsApp chat exports (.zip files) directly in your browser!
+Please note that this is pretty much a vibe coding project and not really optimized.

 ## 🔍 Overview